-Featuring all water sources and water security projects this 2 minute film explains Westernport Water’s holistic approach to water management.
+Featuring our water sources and water security projects this 2 minute film explains Westernport Water’s holistic approach to water management.

 Candowie catchment is a sub catchment of the Bass Catchment.
 It is approximately 1,900 hectares with an estimated 25km of waterline.
-An open catchment which is privately owned and Westernport Water does not have direct control or management over the land servicing the reservoir.
-Tennent Creek is the main tributary through the catchment that feeds Candowie and a minor tributary the Tozar Creek which enters the Tennent Creek prior to entering the reservoir.
+An open catchment comprising predominantly of privately owned farmland, Westernport Water does not have control or management over the land within the catchment.
+Tennent Creek is the main tributary that feeds Candowie along with a minor tributary Tozar Creek, which enters Tennent Creek prior to entering the reservoir.

 Interested in history?
-In this article we explore a water supply evolution – Water Supply Retrospective History Article (190 KB)
+In this article we explore the water supply evolution (190 KB)